-Democrats in Congress plan to sue Trump over foreign payments
+196 Democrats are suing President Trump over foreign money

 "These payments are in violation of the Constitution absent a vote of Congress," Representative Barbara Lee, Democrat of California, told CNN.
 "It hurts the average American because decisions can be made that are not in the best interest of our country."

+A senior administration official told CNN that the White House expects that the Justice Department will move to have the case dismissed.
+The official called the suit politically motivated.

-The suit is expected to be filed in federal court in Washington.
+The suit was filed in federal court in Washington.
 It asks the court for a declaration that Trump is violating the Constitution and an injunction stopping him from accepting foreign money.

 The Democrats' lawsuit is at least the fourth to be filed against the president over his refusal to separate himself from his business interests.